-Source: NPS 2011d

-The Visitor Services Project and Cooperative Park Studies Unit of the University of Idaho conducted a general visitor survey for Big Cypress National Preserve in the spring of 2007 (Papadogiannaki, Le, & Hollenhorst 2007).
+Source: NPS 2011d Change in counting methods.
+The Visitor Services Project and Cooperative Park Studies Unit of the University of Idaho conducted a general visitor survey for Big Cypress National Preserve in the spring of 2007 (Papadogiannaki, Le, and Hollenhorst 2007).

 Length of Visit.
 As part of the 2007 visitor study, visitors to the Preserve were asked whether they spent more or less than 24 hours at the Preserve.
 Twenty-four percent of visitor groups responded that their trip lasted longer than 24 hours (at least one full day).
-Within this 24% of visitors whose group stayed at the Preserve for one day or longer, 30% of visitors spent seven or more days at the Preserve, and a total of 46% of visitor groups stayed for two or three days (see figure 3-6) (Papadogiannaki et al. 2007).
+Within this 24% of visitors whose group stayed at the Preserve for one day or longer, 30% of visitors spent seven or more days at the Preserve, and a total of 46% of visitor groups stayed for two or three days (see figure 3-6) (Papadogiannaki, Le, and Hollenhorst 2007).